Het08072005/CareerWizard-AI/README.md

-# CareerWizard AI
+### CareerWizard AI

-CareerWizard AI is an AI-powered career development platform that helps users improve resumes, analyze ATS compatibility, identify skill gaps, create learning roadmaps, match with relevant jobs, and prepare for interviews.
-Its unique interview system offers 800+ domain-wise questions with AI-guided explanations, showing how to answer effectively using the STAR method.
+CareerWizard AI is an AI-powered career development platform designed to help users **enhance their career journey** through smart automation and personalized guidance.
+The platform offers:

+- **AI-Powered Job Matching:** Receive job recommendations where the AI predicts **60%+ compatibility** based on your resume and profile.
+Only jobs that match your skillset and experience are highlighted.
+- **Resume Improvement & ATS Analysis:** Optimize your resume to pass Applicant Tracking Systems and improve visibility to recruiters.
+- **Skills Gap Identification:** Discover missing skills and get actionable recommendations for upskilling.
+- **Learning Roadmaps:** Personalized plans to help you acquire the skills needed for your target roles.

+- **Interview Preparation:** Access **800+ domain-specific questions** with AI-guided explanations, teaching you how to answer effectively using the **STAR method**.
+- **Career Roadmap & Progress Tracking:** Visualize your career growth, set milestones, and track achievements.

+> **Example:** In the Job Match section, CareerWizard AI shows only jobs where your profile meets **60% or higher match criteria**, making your job search efficient and focused.

+This AI-driven approach ensures users get **actionable insights** at every step, from building resumes to landing interviews and advancing their careers.

 ---

 ## 🚀 Features